 You Will Need

 - Add the powdered sugar to the frosting in slow increments in your mixer, continually scraping the sides of the bowl.

 - Use a slow speed on your mixer (no need to go too fast because this dough is pretty thick).

-- Before you add all of the powdered sugar, touch the play dough and if it feels at all sticky, add the rest of the powered sugar in.
+- Before you add all of the powdered sugar, touch the playdough and if it feels at all sticky, add the rest of the powdered sugar in.

-- It WILL take a lot more powdered sugar that it looks like though (just continue to test the “stickyness” and say no to sticky play dough).
+- It WILL take a lot more powdered sugar than it looks like though (just continue to test the “stickiness” and say no to sticky play dough).